filisko/absence-hours-reporting-bash/README.md

 chmod +x absence.sh
 ```

-After installing it and running it for the first time, it will create a **JSON config file** where you will have to put your **Absence API ID and Key, configure your day schedule and your time zone**.
+After installing it and running it for the first time, it will create a **JSON config file** where you will have to put your **Absence API ID and Key**.

-Use the `last` option documented below after you set up your API ID and Key to see how time entries are being created from your browser, then, adjust the configuration file accordingly: timezone, timezone name and schedules.

-Please be aware that these three settings might change, e.g.: summer time change.
-Use the `last` command to readjust these settings after you've created a time entry from the browser to use it as a reference.

 To find API's credentials, you can go to: Absence -> Profile -> Integrations -> API Key (ID/Key).

+Then, use the `last` option documented below to see how time entries are being created from your browser so that you adjust the configuration file accordingly: timezone, timezone name and schedules.

+Please be aware that these three settings might change overtime, e.g.: summer time change.
+Use the `last` option to readjust after you've created a time entry from the browser to use it as a reference.

 ## 🕹️ Usage